 poignant emotional journey of two very different men who become friends.

 With a truly hysterical book co-written by Mel Brooks

 and Thomas Meehan

-, THE PRODUCERS skewers Broadway traditions and takes no prisoners as it proudly proclaims itself an "equal opportunity offender!"
+(Annie) and music and lyrics by Mr. Brooks, The Producers skewers Broadway traditions and takes no prisoners as it proudly proclaims itself an "equal opportunity offender!"

 Visit the The Producers page on MTI ShowSpace to share and view photos, video, costume and prop rentals and more.
 Click here.

 The Robber Bridegroom actually opened on Broadway twice within one year.
 The first time, in October, 1975, starring Kevin Kline.
 A second production opened in October 1976 starring Barry Bostwick.
 Each was nominated for Tony's® in two separate years!